Market Overview

 Baltimore has a property tax rate of $2.248 per $100 (~$5,058/yr on a $225K home).
 Columbia's rate is $1.014 per $100 (~$4,867/yr on a $480K home).
 Tax rates are set annually by each locality.

-Both cities are popular with families.
 Baltimore is a waterfront city with a rich cultural identity, world-class healthcare institutions, and diverse neighborhoods.
-Columbia is a master-planned community in Howard County, known for its village system, lakefront living, and consistently top-ranked schools.
-The best choice depends on your priorities: budget, school quality, commute length, and neighborhood feel. smover can help you find a verified agent in either city who specializes in family-friendly neighborhoods.
+Columbia is a master-planned community in Howard County, known for its village system, lakefront living, and area schools.
+The right choice depends on your priorities: budget, commute length, home types, and neighborhood feel. smover can connect you with a verified agent in either city.